Robert Leighton (bishop): Later life

 After leaving his position as archbishop in 1674, Leighton retired to the mansion of his widowed sister Sapphira (Mrs Edward Lightmaker), and her son, at Broadhurst near Horsted Keynes in Sussex.

 Leighton died suddenly on 25 June 1684 during a trip to London, in an inn in the shadow of a partly finished St Paul's Cathedral.
 His final parting wish was that "At eventide there might be light".

 Leighton was buried in Horsted Keynes.
 In his will, he bequeathed his collection of 1,400 volumes and a hundred pounds for the erection of the Leighton Library.
 He also gave instruction that all his personal papers and manuscripts be destroyed, though this never took place.

 Following his death, a commentary of his on 1 Peter, was published in two volumes in 1693 and 1694, and has rarely been out of print ever since.

 Family

-Leighton never married, and so had no children.
+Leighton never married, and had no children.